 A hanging bag alone is not enough as it is not scent proof–it is recommended to buy an additional aluminum liner or use a Loksak Opsak bag that blocks scent to further ensure the safety of your food.
 Similar to bear cans, some critters have outsmarted these products.
 If a bear bats down the bag, they might not get to consume the food, but they can scratch and crush everything inside your bag to be inedible.
 The hole at the top of the bag can also be large enough for a mouse to climb into.

 If staying in an area where there are no bears, some companies make smaller ‘critter bag’ to prevent rodents chewing through a pack; or even just a Lopsak to block the scent of your food.
+I’ve used an Ursack Minor to keep rodents out of my tent in bear-free areas.
 Again, no one method is perfect for all situations.
-Do your research before heading out to camp or backpack in an area on what is required and what others recommend.
+Do your research before heading out on what is required and what others recommend.
 Cans can easily be rented, while a smaller item like an Opsak will have to be purchased.
 While the weight of a can or the pain of tying food can be annoying, keep in mind that the hassle you put into to using these items means more than a full belly for you in the morning–an animal’s life and the safety of other hikers in the area is at stake, too.

 Have you ever backpacked in bear country?
 How did you choose to keep your food safe?